8ctopus/apache-php-alpine/README.md

 A super light docker web server with Apache and php on top of Alpine Linux for development purposes

 - Apache 2.4.46 with SSL
-- php 7.4.11
+- php 7.4.12
-- Xdebug debugging from host
+- Xdebug debugging
+- Xdebug profiler
 - composer
 - zsh